 - WORD PROCESSING: Candidates will be provided with a printed passage which they require to type on the computer.
 A candidate is expected to type 2000 characters or key depressions in 15 minutes.
 The passage consists of no formatting like Bold, Italic, Underlining etc. A regular practice on computer can ensure that you make through it easily.
 The paragraph typed is checked against the number of mistakes done.
 Accuracy is the key along with speed.
 Candidate should keep their accuracy level at 95%.
 Softwares like Typing Master will help to excel typing skills.

 - SPREADSHEETS: Candidate will be provided with a printed sheet.
 Candidates have to work on Microsoft Excel Software and create a spreadsheet like the one provided in the sheet in 15 minutes.
 Simple formulas like Multiplication, profit, percentage etc will be asked.
 Candidates can go through tutorials videos available on YouTube to develop a basic understanding.

 - SLIDES: Candidates will be provided a printed sheet that will have a single slide.
-Candidate will be required to create the same slide on Microsoft PowerPoint in 15 minute time.
-Candidates should be aware of basic functions like header/footer, inserting table, date and time etc.
+The candidate will be required to create the same slide on Microsoft PowerPoint in 15 minute time.
+Candidates should be aware of basic functions like header/footer, inserting table, date and time, etc.

 DEST: Data Entry Skill Test

 - It is conducted for the post of Tax Assistants (Central Excise and Income Tax).